 Step 8: Change Your Facebook Business Page Template

 Facebook provides ten different Facebook Business Page templates for you to choose from.
 Each is tailored to best suit the needs of various organizations and individuals.

 - Restaurants and cafes

 To access these, click “Edit Page” in the left sidebar, and then underneath “Templates,” click “Edit.”

 To find out more about each template, just click “View Details” as you scroll through the options.

-It’s best to choose the Business template unless you have a specific reason to choose one of the others.
+It’s best to choose the business template unless you have a specific reason to select one of the others.

 Once you’ve selected a template, Facebook then provides a tour to help you familiarize yourself with it.